Skip to content

 Student Discounts and Free Software

-From public transit and music streaming to CAD software, many companies offer free or hugely discounted services or products to university students that could help you save hundreds of dollars.
+From public transit to music streaming services to CAD software, many companies offer free or hugely discounted services or products to university students that could help you save hundreds of dollars.
 It’s usually super easy to get these discounts – all you need is your University of Toronto email or TCard.
-Regardless of what you’re buying, … Read More
+Regardless of what you’re buying, always check for student discounts!
+Free Software For a … Read More